lhasmi/ft_transcendance/README.md

 python manage.py runserver_plus --cert-file cert.pem --key-file key.pem

 # for Frontend :
-must be  equipped to handle entering the OTP (one time password) sent via email or SMS during the login process.
+ to handle entering the OTP (one time password) sent via email or SMS during the login process.

  example of how the frontend can send data about match results